somhi/PCXT_DeMiSTify/README.md

 * 921.6 kbps only works at max speed

-* Core has enabled RTS/CTS signals which gives better stability and speed to the HDD
+* Core has enabled RTS/CTS control signals which gives better stability and speed to the HDD

   * Windows does not care about RTS/CTS signals